-Roadtrip USA (Midwest): Sleeping Bear Dunes near Traverse City
+USA Road Trip: Sleeping Bear Dunes near Traverse City in the Midwest

 In the second part of our road trip through the American Midwest, we continued north into Michigan.
-Our destination for the day was the Sleeping Bear Dunes, located near the "Cherry Capital," Traverse City.
-This place holds special significance for me.
-You can read more about it in our blog post.
+Our destination for the day was the Sleeping Bear Dunes near Traverse City, also known as the "Cherry Capital."
+This leg of our journey was very special to us, as we have very personal memories associated with this region.

 Trip to the beach on Lake Michigan